ssword/ssword.github.io/_posts/articles/2016-9-29-dataimportingR.md

+---
+layout: post
-Some notes on data importing with R
+title: Some notes on data importing with R
 ---

 Most of the contents here are taken fromt he R base package documents.